(Caution: 1998 Prop. 105 applies)

 (i) An offense for which the sentence, including any term of probation, incarceration or supervised release, was completed ten or more years earlier.

-(ii) An offense involving conduct that would be immune from arrest, prosecution or penalty under section 36-2811 except that the conduct occurred before the effective date of this chapter or was prosecuted by an authority other than the state of Arizona.
+(ii) An offense involving conduct that would be immune from arrest, prosecution or penalty under section 36-2811, except that the conduct occurred before December 14, 2010 or was prosecuted by an authority other than the state of Arizona.

-14. "Registry identification card" means a document issued by the department that identifies a person as a registered qualifying patient, registered designated caregiver or a registered nonprofit medical marijuana dispensary agent.
+16. "Registry identification card" means a document issued by the department that identifies a person as a registered qualifying patient, a registered designated caregiver, a registered nonprofit medical marijuana dispensary agent or a registered independent third-party laboratory agent.

-16. "Verification system" means a secure, password-protected, web-based system established and maintained by the department that is available to law enforcement personnel and nonprofit medical marijuana dispensary agents on a twenty-four hour basis for verification of registry identification cards.
+18. "Verification system" means a secure, password-protected, web-based system that is established and maintained by the department and that is available to law enforcement personnel and nonprofit medical marijuana dispensary agents on a twenty-four-hour basis for verifying registry identification cards.

 (a) Who is not a resident of Arizona or who has been a resident of Arizona less than thirty days.